Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 - Use plain language

-- Tie the message to the buyer's stated revenue gap
+- Tie the message to the buyer's stated workflow gap

 6. Measure the Business Outcome